A Simple Guide to Hair Structure: The Cuticle, Cortex & Medulla

-Before digging into hair type categories, let’s first begin by understanding the anatomy of a single strand of hair.
+Before digging into the hair type categories, let’s first begin by understanding the anatomy and structure of a single strand of hair.

 Cuticle – Outer layer of a hair strand

-The cuticle is the outermost layer of a hair strand and it resembles fish scales.
-These scales open and close just as the pores on your skin do when heated or cooled, as well as with water or steam.
+The cuticle is the outermost layer of a hair strand.
+It resembles fish scales that open and close.
+This is similar to the pores on your skin when heated or cooled, as well as with water or steam.

-Hair that is damaged has a roughed up and very open cuticle, while hair that is healthy has smooth scales that close and seal nicely.
-This is why damaged hair appears frizzy and also why it does not hold on to hair color as well.
+Hair that is damaged has a roughened and very open cuticle, while hair that is healthy has smooth scales that close and seal nicely.
+This is why damaged hair appears frizzy, and also why it does not hold on to hair color as well.

-If the outer scales don’t close properly, the color molecules are able to slip out much easier when shampooed, or even onto your pillowcase.
+If the outer scales don’t close properly, the color molecules can slip out much more easily when shampooed, or even onto your pillowcase.
 This layer is the protective covering for the next layer, the cortex.

 Cortex – Middle layer of a hair strand

-The cortex is the middle layer of a hair strand.
+The cortex is the middle layer of your hair structure.
 This is the layer that gives hair its strength, elasticity, color, and thickness.

-When hair is colored (with permanent color), the color molecules need to get through the cuticle and penetrate to this layer.
-If the cortex is weak or damaged, then the elasticity will be poor and the hair will not stretch and return to its original state.
+When hair is colored (with permanent color), the color molecules need to get through the cuticle and penetrate this layer.
+If the cortex is weak or damaged, then the elasticity will be poor, and the hair will not stretch and return to its original state.

 If you take a strand of wet hair and stretch it, it should feel strong and sturdy.
-When damaged hair is stretched it acts like bubble gum and typically just breaks off.
-The cortex becomes damaged when the cuticle is damaged and there is no longer that protective layer of scales covering it to keep it in good health.
+When damaged hair is stretched, it acts like bubble gum and typically just breaks off.
+The cortex becomes damaged when the cuticle is damaged, because there is no longer that protective layer of scales covering it to keep it in good health.

 Medulla – Inner layer of a hair strand

-The medulla is the deepest, innermost layer of a hair strand.
+The medulla is the deepest, innermost layer that makes up your hair structure.
 Not every hair type will contain this layer.
-It is seen in coarse and naturally dark hair strands.
+It is mostly seen in coarse and naturally dark hair strands.
 Naturally blonde and fine hair does not have this layer.
 The medulla is very small in diameter and is the most fragile of all three layers.

 That being said, hair with a medulla will also be more difficult to lighten and will take a higher temperature to curl or straighten.